Yangon (3 nights) – Mandalay (2 nights) – Yandabo village Irrawaddy river (1 night) – Bagan (4 nights) – Inle lake (4 nights)

 - High season: January to March 2019 and November 2019 to March 2020 From $ 5326

 - Low season: April to September 2019 From $ 4624

 Note: The April to September period is when the river levels require the trip to Yandobo Home to be via road rather than on the Irrawaddy.
 Should the river levels also be unfavourable during the main season there would be a slight surcharge also.
 Unfortunatly river levels are unpredicable and we will advise you accordingly if a change to your travel arrangments is required.
 Also the cost for the internal flights within Myanmar are subject to change based on availability.
 We will know the exact cost at the time of booking your Independent travel to Myanmar.

 All prices in AUD per person, twin share and conditions apply.
 Subject to availability at the time of booking and currency fluctuations.
 Amendments to duration and inclusions are permitted.

 As we are in the era of dynamic flight pricing we will book you the best available airfare at the time you make your reservation at Myanmar.
-Considering travelling Premium Economy or Business class, as us about our combination airfare available to you for your travel to Myanmar.
+Considering travelling Premium Economy or Business class, ask us about our combination airfares available to you for your travel to Myanmar.

 Important: A visa is required for travel to Myanmar.